jhollinger/fop-lang-rb/README.md

 # fop_lang

-Fop (Filter and OPerations language) is an experimental, tiny expression language in the vein of awk and sed.
+Fop (Filter and OPerations language) is a tiny, experimental language for filtering and transforming text.
+Think of it like awk but with the condition and action segments combined.
 This is a Ruby implementation with both a library interface and a bin command.

-Fop is useful for matching and transforming text input.
-Think of it like awk but with the condition and action segments combined.

 ## Installation